beatriznonato/precisa-nomear/README.md

 🔗 See the details of the CI/CD workflow in the [Wiki](https://github.com/beatriznonato/rede-do-bem/wiki/🤖-CI-CD-with-GitHub-Actions)

+## Commit Message Convention 📦

+Standardizing commit messages brings consistency to the development workflow and enables automated processes like changelog generation.

+🔗 Learn how to use and configure commit conventions in the [Wiki](https://github.com/beatriznonato/rede-do-bem/wiki/📦-Commit-Message-Convention)

 ## Branch Protection 🛡

 The `main` branch is protected to ensure the integrity of the main codebase.
 This includes requiring pull requests and code reviews before merging.